haydensprinkle/100DaysOfCode/README.md

     -Added some basic layout and styling to weather app, not responsive yet -Played around with location and weather API's, nothing committed or pushed yet -Attempted to style my to-do app and make it responsive, but to no avail just yet.
 Still need more practice with CSS

+Day 14 (01/14/2021)

+    -Did research on basic project management
+    -Signed up for Trello and started a board for upcoming Weather App -Added cards for all tasks I can think of, planning to iterate as project progresses -Linked current markup elements to JS variablesS